 Filet mignon is French, with filet meaning "thick slice" and mignon meaning "dainty."
-It first appears in American print in 1899.
-Filet mignon comes from the small end of the tenderloin (called the short loin) which is found on the back rib cage of the animal.
+This prized cut comes from the small end of the tenderloin (called the short loin) which is found on the back rib cage of the animal.
 This area of the animal is not weight-bearing, thus the connective tissue is not toughened by exercise.
 The result is extremely tender meat.

 The center cut of the tenderloin is used for steaks including the filet mignon, Chateaubriand steak, and beef Wellington.
 Chateaubriand is cut from the thicker end of the tenderloin.
 Porterhouse and T-bone steaks include the filet mignon as the medallion of meat on one side of the bone.

 Cutting the Filet Mignon From the Tenderloin

 The tenderloin term applies to the entire strip of tenderloin meat, whereas slices of the tenderloin are termed filet mignon.
-Filet mignon slices found in the market are generally 1 to 2 inches thick and 2 to 3 inches in diameter, but true mignons are no more than 1 inch in diameter and are taken from the tapered end.
+Filet mignon slices found in the market are generally 1 to 2 inches thick and 2 to 3 inches in diameter, but true mignons are no more than an inch in diameter and are taken from the tapered end.
 These steaks are naturally rounded as they come from the tube-shaped end of the muscle.

 The silverskin is usually removed as otherwise, the steak would have a tougher area to chew.
 The fat is usually well-trimmed, although if left intact it produces more flavor.